Texas FHA Home Loan

-• 203b – The FHA 203b Fixed Rate Home Loan Program is the most common and widely used FHA purchase loan program.
-Standard FHA loan guidelines apply with a minimum down payment requirement of 3.5% of the Sales Price.
-Gift funds are allowed to be used as a down payment by prospective home owners.
+The FHA 203b Fixed Rate Home Loan Program is the most common and widely used FHA purchase loan program in the market.
+The standard FHA loan guidelines apply with a minimum down payment requirement of 3.5% of the Sales Price.
+Gift funds are allowed to be used as a down payment by prospective homeowners.
 They can finance up to a maximum loan-to-value (LTV) of 96.50%.

-• 203k – The FHA 203k loan program is the type of loan where the property will require or call for repairs.
-This allows the home buyer to get the money to make necessary repairs included in the financed loan amount.
-The borrower typically borrows the amount for the Sales Price plus the estimated costs of repair.
+The FHA 203k loan program is the type of loan where the property will require or need repairs or renovation.
+This allows the home buyer to get the money needed to make necessary repairs included in the total loan amount to be financed.
+The borrower typically borrows the sum for the Sales Price plus the estimated costs of repair.

-There are three (3) types of FHA 203k mortgage loans available: (1) Streamline Program, (2) Consultant Program, and (3) Homestyle Program.
-Each one of them has their own distinct features, benefits and guidelines.
-On Streamline, there is no minimum amount but there is a maximum repair amount that can be added to the loan.
-For Consultant, there is no maximum repair amount that can be added to the loan.
-The Homestyle Home Program is the conventional loan equivalent of the FHA 203k loan program.
+Each one of them has their distinct features, benefits, and guidelines.
+On Streamline 203k, there is no minimum amount, but there is a maximum repair amount that can be added to the loan.
+For Consultant, no maximum repair amount can be added to the loan.

 All FHA loans will require Mortgage Insurance Premium (MIP).
-Mortgage Insurance protects the lenders in the event of future loan default.
+Mortgage Insurance protects the lender in the event of future loan default by the homeowner.
 This mortgage insurance cost is the sole responsibility and shouldered by the borrower.
 There is an upfront mortgage insurance premium (UFMIP) which is equal to 1.75% added to the loan amount or can be paid by the borrower at closing.
 The monthly mortgage insurance premium (MIP) is calculated based upon: (a) the loan term, and (b) loan-to-value.
 The mortgage insurance premium applies for the entire term of the loan, regardless of term or amortization type or loan-to-value (LTV).

 FHA Loan Benefits and Advantages:

-For more information on Texas FHA purchase loans, please contact our FHA Home Loan Specialist at 281-860-2533.
+For more information on Texas FHA loans, please contact our FHA Home Loan Specialist at 346-297-0516.